 Small Block Planes

-Based on the Stanely No. 102 and 103 these small planes fits perfectly in the hand, slips easily into the pocket, and are destined to become the most useful tool in your workshop.
+Based on the Stanely No. 102 and 103 these small planes fit perfectly in the hand, slip easily into the pocket, and are destined to become the most useful tools in your workshop.

 The 1-1/4" wide x 1/8" thick blade is 1/8" thick for chatter-free cuts.
 Unobtrusive Stainless Steel adjuster offers blade control of micrometer ease and precision with minimum backlash.
 5-1/4" long.

 Leather Holster is only available for No. 102.

 Blade in the low angle plane (No. 102) is bedded at 12º for fine cuts and end grain.
 Bronze body, 15.2 oz.

 Blade in the standard angle plane (No. 103) is bedded at 20º for heavier cuts with the grain.
 Bronze body, 1.0 lbs.